markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 The GitHub issue we're working on in this lesson is called "Advanced layouts using Flexbox," and it involves implementing flexbox to position the HTML content.
 It will require making changes to every section in the Run Buddy website, so it's best if we create another feature branch to work in.
 Let's name it based on the feature we're implementing: `feature/flexbox`.

-Let's follow the steps we established in Lesson 1 for creating a new feature branch from the command line:
+Let's follow the steps we learned in Lesson 1 for creating a new feature branch:

 1. Use the `git branch` command to verify that you are in the `develop` branch.
 If not, use `git checkout develop` to switch into the `develop` branch.